johko/computer-vision-course/chapters/en/Unit 2 - Convolutional Neural Networks/mobilenetextra.md

 There is an implementation of this concept, called Mobile-Former.

 ### Mobile-Former
 Mobile-Former is a neural network architecture that aims to combine both MobileNet and Transformers for effective image processing tasks.
-It's designed to MobileNet for local feature extraction and context understanding with Transformers.
+It's designed to leverage MobileNet for local feature extraction, and Transformers for context understanding.

 You can find architecture, benchmarks and other detailed explanations from [Mobile-Former's paper](https://arxiv.org/abs/2108.05895).